queenkjuul/basiclinux-lcars/contrib/README.md

 root_fs_i386.ext.bz2: uclibc toolchain image.
 No longer hosted, but available on archive.org, so linked here.
 Generally doesn't actually work inside BL3, hence its exclusion from the CD.

+vitetris-0.59.1.tar.gz: the upstream vitetris source archives don't open on BL3, so this is a repack.
+Must configure with `./configure --without-netplay --without-menu --without-joystick` to build it, but it will build (binary packages already installed and provided in `LiveCD/packages/contrib`)

+pacman_10.orig.tar.gz: upstream pacman sources from Debian, does not build as-is pacman_10.diff.tar.gz: upstream diff from Debian, used for inspiration pacman_10-bl3.tar.gz: modified pacman sources, updated to build on BasicLinux.
+Binaries already installed and in `LiveCD/packages/contrib`

+tclapps-master.zip: source for the included Tk apps (asteroids, breakout, frogger, TkVNC)

 ## OG BasicLinux Docs

 in the [`distro.ibiblio.org`](./distro.ibiblio.org/baslinux/) directory, there is the original BasicLinux documentation as well as all of the original BasicLinux 3 downloads, mirrored direct from the main site.
 The package and module files have been redistributed around the LiveCD image for ease of use, but the site is available in its original layout here.